-The Arvin Union School District accounts for Bond proceeds and expenditures using the modified accrual basis of accounting.
+The District accounts for Bond proceeds and expenditures using the modified accrual basis of accounting.
 Under the modified accrual basis of accounting, revenues are recorded when susceptible to accrual; both measurable and available.
-"Available" means collectible within the current period or within 60 days after year-end.
+"Available" means collectible within the current period or within one year after year-end.
 Expenditures are generally recognized under the modified accrual basis of accounting when the related liability is incurred.

-D. Encumbrances
+d.
+Encumbrances

 Encumbrance accounting is used in all budgeted funds to reserve portions of applicable appropriations for which commitments have been made.
 Encumbrances are recorded for purchase orders, contracts, and other commitments when they are written.
 Encumbrances are liquidated when the commitments are paid.
-All encumbrances are liquidated as of June 30, 2018.
+All encumbrances were liquidated as of June 30, 2020.

-E. Use of Estimates
+e.
+Use of Estimates